Can I get satellite internet on my phone?

 However, there are some new types of satellite WiFi hotspot devices for more portable purposes.
 These are devices that are battery-operated and can connect to the satellite network to provide a wireless connection zone for your smartphone and other wireless devices for connection.

 For instance, satellite hotspot devices such as Kymeta u8 and EMANT have satisfied the rising need for mobile internet connectivity with boats, first responder vehicles, tourism activities in remote areas, and the like.
-However, the cost of the accessories and services makes these options unaffordable for the majority of the average buyers.
+However, the cost of the accessories and services makes these options unaffordable for the majority of average buyers.

 The numbers are expensive due to $3,000+ price tags for the initial equipment and $150+ monthly data costs typical of satellite WiFi predecessors.
 Furthermore, restrictions concerning the number of monthly traffic, more specifically, not exceeding 100GB, affect stable smartphone usage.
 Nonetheless, novel space-based internet endeavors such as Starlink’s satellite constellation of 5G satellite-drone networks may extend future satellite hotspot potential.